-We have made a number of changes to ensure that you can join us safely for public worship from 5th July.
+We have made a number of changes to ensure that you can join us safely for public worship.
 Please ensure you read the information below before attending.

 Details of future services can be found here.

 Upon arrival, you will be asked to provide your name and contact details.
 This is in order to support the NHS Track and Trace system.

 We ask for you to 'check in' to the Cathedral by scanning the site QR code with the NHS Test & Trace smartphone app.
 If you are unable to check in with the app, you can fill in a slip provided at our Test & Trace stand in the Cathedral Baptistry.

 We ask those attending Sunday Eucharist to reserve their seats using our online booking system.
 The online ticketing has been generously supported by the Friends of Chichester Cathedral.

 For those unable to use the booking system, places have been allocated for those arriving without advance reservation.